panrus/yii2-cookie-message/README.md

 Yii2 Cookie Message
 ===================
-This widget will show a cookie warning that is required due to an European law
+This widget will show a cookie warning that is required due to an European law.
+Based on this idea: https://github.com/bizley-code/yii2-cookiemonster

 Installation
 ------------